alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 Example
 ~~~~~~~

-To examplify our design we use `printf` from "Template Meta-programming for Haskell" by
-Simon Peyton Jones and Tim Sheard.

 Let ``printf :: String -> Q Exp`` be defined in ``Printf``, such that the
 arguments received by printf applied to a formatting string is determined at